AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md

 # Adding Dynamic Media Assets to Pages{#adding-dynamic-media-assets-to-pages}

 To add the Dynamic Media functionality to assets you use on your websites, you can add the **Dynamic Media**, **Interactive Media**, **Panoramic Media**, or **Video 360 Media** component directly on the page.
-You do this by entering Layout mode and enabling the Dynamic Media components.
-Then you can add these components to the page and add assets to the component.
+You enter Layout mode and enable the Dynamic Media components.
+Then you add these components to the page and add assets to the component.
 The Dynamic Media components are smart - they know whether you are adding an image or a video and the configuration options available change accordingly.

 You add Dynamic Media assets directly to the page if you are using Experience Manager as your WCM.
-If you are using a third-party for your WCM, either [link](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md) or [embed](/help/assets/dynamic-media/embed-code.md) your assets.
+If you are using a third party for your WCM, either [link](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md) or [embed](/help/assets/dynamic-media/embed-code.md) your assets.
 For a responsive third-party web site, see [delivering optimized images to a responsive site](/help/assets/dynamic-media/responsive-site.md).

 >[!NOTE]
 >